c-haisten/iac_appsec_guides/IaC-Security-Lab-Guide.md

 ![Alt text for image](/iac_screenshots/generating-pull-requests-5.png "Optional title")

-6. Once on the Pull Requests view take a look at [PR #34](https://github.com/umman-manda/Exampli/pull/34) and its associated [commit](https://github.com/umman-manda/Exampli/pull/34/commits/d1360871240084945b5d7d09d087e195241b9e22).
+6. Once on the Pull Requests view take a look at the [PR](https://github.com/c-haisten/Exampli/pull/1) and its associated [commit](https://github.com/c-haisten/Exampli/pull/1/commits/a79745d0a19acc3418db6fcd7ce40e11659de75a).
 Examining the changes, the ‘require_ssl = true’ setting has been added to the big_data.tf template.

 ![Alt text for image](/iac_screenshots/generating-pull-requests-6.png "Optional title")